Santa Maria Lighthouse Museum Cascais

 It is easy to get to Cascais from Lisbon.
 Simply take the line 19001 train from Cais Do Sodre.
 The train takes 40 min, with a view of the coast for most of the ride.
 It only costs €2 – €3.
 If you are interested in visiting the museums, check out the Cascais museum card, which offers you access to 15 museums and parks for 10 Euros (up to 24 hours).

 If you’re arriving from abroad, Lisbon International Airport (LIS) is the nearest major airport, located approximately 35 kilometers (22 miles) from Cascais.
 From the airport, you can opt for a hassle-free transfer by taxi or private car, which takes around 30-40 minutes.
+If you prefer to rent a car, be sure to check out the top tips for renting a car in Portugal!

 1. Santa Marta Lighthouse Museum